 What the “prurient interest in sex” means is anyone’s guess.
 It would also be interesting to learn who the legislature believes should determine whether an image’s artistic value is “serious.”

-The same blogger referenced above takes issue with the fact that I have neglected to mention that a jury would be responsible for determining whether an artistic value is serious.
-While that is true, this criticism misses my point.
-It would be interesting to know who the legislature believes should determine whether an image’s artistic value is “serious.”
-Literally, read the words on the page.
-It would be interesting.
+It would be interesting to know why the legislature thinks that the courts should be making a determination about whether artistic value is “serious.”
 If the legislature had to pick a jury of Texas residents to make this determination, who would it be?

 What is the penalty for a Possession or Promotion of Lewd Visual Material Depicting Child conviction?

-The law is penalized by default as a state jail felony, but it can be enhanced to a third degree felony after a first conviction and a second degree felony after two convictions.4
+The law is penalized by default as a state jail felony, but it can be enhanced to a third degree felony after a first conviction and a second degree felony after two convictions.5

 This offense is not currently listed as a “Reportable conviction or adjudication” in Texas Code of Criminal Procedure §62.001(5), so it does not currently require registration as a sex offender.